 Simply looking at these two evergreens

 explains a lot about texture in the landscape.
-On the right is Picea pungens glauca (Colorado Blue Spruce) with short, stiff, prickly needles and a great frosty color.
-On the left is Pinus strobus (White Pine) with long, soft needles.
+On the left is Picea pungens glauca (Colorado Blue Spruce) with short, stiff, prickly needles and a great frosty color.
+On the right is Pinus strobus (White Pine) with long, soft needles.

 During the rest of the year, there's an abundance of movement: people, cars, birds, squirrels, the wind in the leaves; there's just a lot going on.
 Come December, the garden, like the world, stills.
 Because of this, what movement there is, grows in importance.
 Grasses swaying, dark branches blowing in a blizzard, dried berries bouncing with the weight of a blue jay on a twig--all take on an added significance in winter's quiet.